The story of a running coach

 I gradually realized what produced the best results: develop a particular theory and methodology for each person.

 It wasn’t like that in my elite training group.
 One theory and one methodology formed the foundation of the program.
-Which is why we all did the same workouts, whether world champion or Ivy League champion.
+This is why we all did the same workouts, whether world champion or Ivy League champion.

 Runners respond better, however, when I look carefully at their circumstances and create a theory that best suits them.
 Once the theory is in place, the methodology takes form.
 What emerges is often simple but exactly what they need.